bradparker/bradparker.com/site/content/posts/2019-11-21-deploying-a-fully-automated-nix-based-static-website.markdown

 **Note** I've put all the Nix derivations into a [set](https://github.com/bradparker/bradparker.com/blob/source/default.nix) so I can import them as a whole.

-I also needed a service for the ACME challenges.
+And a service for the ACME challenges.

 ```nix
 { options, lib, config, pkgs, ... }: